Kaley Cuoco kisses boyfriend Tom Pelphrey in new Instagram photos: '#CoupleGoals'

 The Flight Attendant star responded with a series of hearts and crying emojis.

-The love-up images were a hit with fans, one of whom dubbed the pair "#CoupleGoals."
+The loved-up images were a hit with fans, one of whom dubbed the pair "#CoupleGoals."
 Some also noted that Pelphrey's Ozark character, Ben, longed to raise goats, commenting, "Awwww you did end up on the goat farm after all!!"

+On Sunday, Cuoco shared her own series of shots from the visit to the animal rescue ranch.
+"Heart on a sleeve," she captioned her post, which shows her kissing Pelphrey on the neck.

 This is Cuoco's first public relationship since announcing her divorce from equestrian Karl Cook last September after three years of marriage.
 The former Big Bang Theory star previously married to tennis player Ryan Sweeting for nearly two years before she filed for divorce in 2015.
 Pelphrey, meanwhile, has never married but was in a relationship with Blindspot actress Jaimie Alexander from 2018 to 2020.